MountainLovers/vuepress-homepage/docs/README.md

 - **Peking University** (2020.09 - Current)
   - Master Candidate of Cyber Security
-  - Research focuses on Authentication Protocol
+  - Research focuses on Authentication and Deepfake
   - Supervised by Wenting Li and Haibo Cheng

 - **Nanjing University of Aeronautics & Astronautics** (2016.09 - 2020.06)